akka/akka/akka-docs/rst/scala/persistence-query.rst

 In order to issue queries one has to first obtain an instance of a ``ReadJournal``.
 Read journals are implemented as `Community plugins`_, each targeting a specific datastore (for example Cassandra or JDBC databases).
-For example, given a library that provides a ``akka.persistence.query.noop-read-journal`` obtaining the related journal is as simple as:
+For example, given a library that provides a ``akka.persistence.query.my-read-journal`` obtaining the related journal is as simple as:

 .. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#basic-usage

-Journal implementers are encouraged to put this identifier in a variable known to the user, such that one can access it via ``journalFor(NoopJournal.identifier)``, however this is not enforced.
+Journal implementers are encouraged to put this identifier in a variable known to the user, such that one can access it via ``readJournalFor[NoopJournal](NoopJournal.identifier)``, however this is not enforced.

 Read journal implementations are available as `Community plugins`_.

 Predefined queries
 ------------------
-Akka persistence query comes with a number of ``Query`` objects built in and suggests Journal implementors to implement them according to the semantics described below.
+Akka persistence query comes with a number of query interfaces built in and suggests Journal implementors to implement them according to the semantics described below.
 It is important to notice that while these query types are very common a journal is not obliged to implement all of them - for example because in a given journal such query would be significantly inefficient.